The Judge Just Threw Out Most of Blake Lively's Case

 August 2024

 It Ends With Us hits theaters.
 Makes $350 million worldwide.
-The press tour is famously, visibly awkward.
+The press tour is visibly, famously awkward.
 Rumors of a rift between Lively and Baldoni begin circulating immediately.

 December 20, 2024

 Lively files a complaint with the California Civil Rights Department accusing Baldoni of sexual harassment and retaliation.
-The New York Times publishes a related report titled "'We Can Bury Anyone': Inside a Hollywood Smear Machine."
+The New York Times publishes "'We Can Bury Anyone': Inside a Hollywood Smear Machine."

 December 31, 2024